SureDeveloping/Boardgame-Bar-Bonn/README.md

 ### Code Used
 -   I used the Asterisk wildcard selector from from the Love running project.
 -   I used the Html code for the navbar from the Love running project.
+-   i used the Code for the social links in the footer from the Love running project

  - Hier Felt text <span style="color:yellow"> PRÜFEN </span>